drogatkin/7Bee/README.md

 # 7Bee

 ## Purpose
 7Bee is a scripting program with main purpose to execute project building scripts.
 However it isn't limited to the purpose yet and can be used for any other tasks where a scripting language makes sense.
-7Bee scripting language is a mark up languages syntax based, so a learning curve can be reasonably short.
+7Bee scripting language is an XML language syntax based, so a learning curve should be a reasonably short.
 Read more about 7Bee scripting language under <b>doc</b> directory for the project.
 ## Getting started
 Being GitHub project, 7Bee doesn't offer binaries so they should be built.
 (You can skip a building step